devacfr/reflow-maven-skin/README.md

 ## Contributing

 Fork the repository and submit pull requests on **develop** branch.
-Reflow use gitflow workflow to define a strict branching model designed around the project releaes.
+Reflow use gitflow workflow to define a strict branching model designed around the project release (see [Release_Management Documentation][release-management] for more information).

-    Pull request on **master** will be refused.
+    Pull request on master will be refused.

 ## Author